JuaanReis/JuaanReis/README.md

 ---

-###  About me
+### About Me

-I'm 16 and knee-deep in code, exploits, and terminals.
-I don’t have fancy gear, but I’ve got **grit**, **drive**, and a head full of crazy ideas.

-I build security tools, test automation, CLI stuff, scripts — whatever needs doing, I give it a shot (it might break, but hey).
-Back-end is where I have the most fun.
-But if the front is a mess, I’ll fix that too.
+I’m a 16-year-old cybersecurity developer focused on offensive security and automation.
+My work centers on building command-line tools, scripting solutions, and back-end systems for vulnerability scanning and exploitation.

+With limited resources but a strong mindset, I’ve developed practical skills by creating my own tools and frameworks from scratch.

-My goal is to **create badass and useful tools** for the offensive security community — and one day, launch my own company in the field.
+**My objective is to contribute to the security community by releasing high-quality, efficient tools — and eventually, launch a cybersecurity company focused on offensive research and development.**

 ---

 > *"If there's no tool for it, I build one.
-If there is, I make it better."*
+If there is, I improve it."*